Use JConsole with Wowza Streaming Engine

 For additional Java support information, see Wowza Streaming Engine support for Java.

-• Wowza Streaming Engine 4.9.0 is compiled using Java 17 (OpenJDK Java SE JRE 17.0.12), but new installations include a JRE for Java 21 (OpenJDK Java SE JRE 21.0.3).
+• Wowza Streaming Engine 4.9.0 and later is compiled using Java 17 (OpenJDK Java SE JRE 17.0.12), but new installations include a JRE for Java 21 (OpenJDK Java SE JRE 21.0.3).
 You can roll back to Java 17 if needed.
-Older Java versions (16 and below) are no longer supported and cannot be used with Wowza Streaming Engine 4.9.0.
+Older Java versions (16 and below) are no longer supported and cannot be used with Wowza Streaming Engine 4.9.0 and later.
 During updates, we verify that Java 21 is present.
 If Java 21 isn't detected, the update is canceled, and you can install the JRE 21 provided with the updater before retrying the upgrade.

 • Wowza Streaming Engine 4.8.28 is compiled using Java 11 (OpenJDK Java SE JRE 11.0.2), but new installations include Java 21 (OpenJDK Java SE JRE 21.0.3).
 You can roll back to Java 11 if needed.
 When using the Wowza Streaming Engine 4.8.28 updater, we respect the same JRE included with your original installation for Java 11 (OpenJDK Java SE JRE 11.0.2).